frictionlessdata/website/site/guide/README.md

 <!-- TODO: If you are an experienced data developer [engineer] and want to know how Frictionless compares to other libraries/frameworks, check out the Comparison with Other Frameworks and Tools. -->

 [^atomic]: We have borrowed the concept of Atomic Data from the web design field.
-For us, it means tools or specs are a) broken down into their minimum viable components, and b) these components are combinable into larger and more complex components and systems.
+For us, it means tools or specs are **a)** broken down into their minimum viable components, and **b)** these components are combinable into larger and more complex components and systems.
 The Atomic approach is what underpins the incremental adoptability and the ability to scale from the simplest situation to highly complex data engineering.

 ### Getting Started

 :::warning INFO
 The official guide assumes some basic knowledge about data.
-If you are new to working with data -- for example, you haven't heard of CSV or JSON or have never used a spreadsheet, it might not be the best idea to jump right into a framework as your first step - grasp the basics, then come back!
+If you are new to working with data -- for example, you haven't heard of CSV or JSON or have never used a spreadsheet, it might not be the best idea to jump right into a framework as your first step -- grasp the basics, then come back!
 A good starting point would be the first module, "What is Data?", at [School of Data][scoda].
 :::

 [scoda]: https://schoolofdata.org/